 All visitors need to complete an online Registration before visiting Cape Verde.
 This is for stays up to a maximum of 30 days.
 The registration costs 3,400 CVE (€30.83) and is payable online at the time of registering.
 You should aim to complete this registration at least five days before arrival.
-If you don’t manage to do it more than five days before arrival, then it is best to pay on arrival, as they may otherwise try to charge you twice.
+If you don’t manage to do it more than five days before arrival, then it is best to wait and pay on arrival, otherwise they may try to charge you twice.
 It applies to all visitors who are over the age of two.
 Please note – if you are travelling on a UK passport choose UK and not British Subject on the drop-down menus when registering.
 Provided you have registered online before travelling you should go to the ‘Taxes paid’ queue on arrival in Cape Verde.
 If you haven’t pre-registered, you will need the ‘Taxes to pay’ queue.
 All visitors need to ensure that their passport still has at least six months to run after the travel dates.